-4.2 Autosomal dominant dementia in DIAN-LatAm and ReDLat projects
+4.2 | Autosomal-dominant dementia in DIAN-LatAm and ReDLat projects

-In Latin America, the DIAN-LatAm study is leading an effort to identify families affected by dominantly inherited AD [24].
-DIAN-LatAm is part of the global DIAN observational study

-(https://dian.wustl.edu/) [37,38] and is aimed at establishing a Latin American multicenter registry of dominantly inherited AD families by collecting comprehensive clinical, psychometric, neuroimaging, and biomarker data.
-Furthermore, the DIAN-LatAm network aims to create a cohort-ready population to implement the DIAN-Trail Unit (DIAN-TU) platform in the region [24,39].
-The DIAN-TU platform was launched in 2012 to implement therapeutic trials for dominantly inherited AD individuals and help in the identification of disease-modifying agents that can also be translated to sporadic AD [40].
-To date, the DIAN-LatAm centers include those in Puerto Rico, Mexico, Colombia, Brazil, and Argentina, and new centers are being launched, such as Chile.
-The clinical trial-ready centers in Latin America within the DIAN-TU platform include Brazil, while Mexico and Colombia are pending national regulatory approval to initiate trial enrollment in the DIAN-TU NextGen trial and Primary prevention trial.
-More information about the DIAN-TU platform within Latin America is available in Section 9.
+In LatAm, the DIAN-LatAm study is leading an effort to identify families affected by DIAD.24 DIAN-LatAm is part of the global DIAN observational study (https://dian.wustl.edu/)^{37,38} and is aimed at establishing a Latin American multicenter registry of DIAD families by collecting comprehensive clinical, psychometric, neuroimaging, and biomarker data.
+Furthermore, the DIAN-LatAm network aims to create a cohortready population to implement the DIAN-Trail Unit (DIAN-TU) platform in the region.^{24,39} The DIAN-TU platform was launched in 2012 to implement therapeutic trials for DIAD individuals and help in the identification of disease-modifying agents that can also be translated to sporadic AD.40 To date, the DIAN-LatAm centers include those in Puerto Rico, Mexico, Colombia, Brazil, and Argentina, and new centers are being launched, such as one in Chile.
+The clinical trial-ready centers in LatAm within the DIAN-TU platform include Brazil, while Mexico and Colombia are pending national regulatory approval to initiate trial enrollment in the DIAN-TU NextGen trial and primary prevention trial.
+More information about the DIAN-TU platform within LatAm is available in Section 9.

 DIAN-LatAm has made significant progress in identifying the distribution of at-risk families, providing resources for genetic testing, and raising awareness about the disease.
-Notably, twenty-four dominantly inherited AD pathogenic variants within Latin America have been reported, with the highest frequencies in Colombia, Puerto Rico, Argentina and Mexico that are mostly attributed to founder effects [24].
-Furthermore, five novel variants in the PSEN1 gene from Brazilian and Mexican families have been identified, four of which were described as likely pathogenic variants [39].
-Collectively, these genetic studies suggest that the frequency of dominantly inherited AD in Latin America is high, with unique characteristics including common ancestors, large extended families usually related to founder effects, and evidence of a high grade of admixture and ancestry background [24].
+Notably, 24 DIAD pathogenic variants within LatAm have been reported, with the highest frequencies in Colombia, Puerto Rico, Argentina, and Mexico, which are mostly attributed to founder effects.
+Furthermore, five novel variants in the PSEN1 gene from Brazilian and Mexican families have been identified, four of which were described as likely pathogenic variants.
+Collectively, these genetic studies suggest that the frequency of DIAD in LatAm is high, with unique characteristics including common ancestors, large extended families usually related to founder effects, and evidence of a high grade of admixture and ancestry background.

-At the 2023 AAIC Satellite Symposium, the experience of the ReDLat project in genetic screening of autosomal dominant-like frontotemporal dementia (FTD) was also highlighted.
-Utilizing mobile memory clinics in Colombia has led to the identification of large families affected with autosomal dominant-like FTD who are living in isolated, difficult-to-reach areas.
+At the 2023 AAIC satellite symposium, the experience of the ReDLat project in genetic screening of autosomal dominant-like frontotemporal dementia (FTD) was also highlighted.
+The use of mobile memory clinics in Colombia has led to the identification of large families affected by autosomal dominant-like FTD who are living in isolated, difficult-to-reach areas.
 The efforts of this mobile memory clinic have created the opportunity to construct large family histories through direct contact with patients and their families.
-The consortium has identified multiple families with known variants including PGN, TREM2, TARBP, MAPT, PSEN1 and PSEN2, among others.
-More details about the ReDLat project is available in Section 8.
+The consortium has identified multiple families with known variants, including PGN, TREM2,

-4.3 Role of ancestry
+4.3 | Role of ancestry